cangorur/human_robot_collaboration/README.md

 All the predesigned human and robot models can be found under code/models.
 The models are read by the despot packages to generate policies and run them.
-You can create your own models using pomdpx xml file format (refer to www.pomdp ).
-There are POMDP file formats also easily adjustable, then you need to use appl (www.appl.) to convert them to pomdpx format.
+You can create your own POMDP models by adjusting the existing .pomdpx files under /models folder.
+For more information on POMDPs and the .pomdpx file please refer to here: http://bigbird.comp.nus.edu.sg/pmwiki/farm/appl/index.php?n=Main.PomdpXDocumentation.

 ### Selecting Models
 Which model (human and robot types) to run initially can be selected under code/configs/scenario_config.json